Soviet submarine K-129 (1960): Media and official reporting

 Seymour Hersh of The New York Times uncovered some of the details of Project Azorian in 1974, but was kept from publication by the action of the Director of Central Intelligence, William Colby.
 Months after the salvage operation was completed, in February 1975, the Los Angeles Times ran a brief story regarding the CIA operation, which led The New York Times to release Hersh's story.
 Jack Anderson continued the story on national television in March 1975.
 The media called the operation Project Jennifer, which in 2010 was revealed to be incorrect, since Jennifer referred only to a security system that compartmentalized Azorian project data.

 According to a report released by the US Navy, the pressure-hull of the 40-foot bow-section was intact forward of the break-point, but had been subject to massive internal destruction.

 The United States announced that in the section they recovered were the bodies of six men.
 Due to radioactive contamination, the bodies were buried at sea in a steel chamber in September 1974, with full military honors about 90 nmi southwest of Hawaii.
 The videotape of that ceremony was given to Russia by U.S. Director of Central Intelligence Robert Gates when he visited Moscow in October 1992.
 The relatives of the crew members were eventually shown the video some years later.

 Continued secrecy

-The K-129 recovery has been stated to have been a failure, recovering only a small amount of insignificant parts of the submarine.
+The recovery of K-129 has been stated to have been a failure, recovering only a small amount of insignificant parts of the submarine.
 The CIA argued in a Freedom of Information Act lawsuit, however, that the project had to be kept secret because any "official acknowledgment of involvement by U.S. government agencies would disclose the nature and purpose of the program."
-This response has entered the lexicon of legal jargon as "the Glomar response" or "glomarization" - "neither confirm nor deny".
+This response has entered the lexicon of legal jargon as "the Glomar response" or "glomarization" – "neither confirm nor deny".

 As of 2018, the files, photographs, videotapes, and other documentary evidence remained closed to the public.
-A few pictures appeared in a 2010 documentary showing the K-129 wreck - the bow and the sail, with the missile compartment heavily damaged showing only one missile tube left attached to the structure.
+A few pictures appeared in a 2010 documentary showing the K-129 wreck – the bow and the sail, with the missile compartment heavily damaged showing only one missile tube left attached to the structure.